swiyu-admin-ch/swiyu-issuer/README.md

 | HSM_STATUS_KEY_PIN            | Optional pin to unlock the status list key.
 If not set will use HSM_KEY_PIN                                                                                                                |
 | HSM_CONFIG_PATH               | File Path to the HSM config file when using [Sun PKCS11 provider](https://docs.oracle.com/en/java/javase/22/security/pkcs11-reference-guide1.html)                                         |

+### Config Files
+Config Files can be mounted in the container.
+For further details on please refer to the cookbooks.

 #### Config File Templating

 The content of the metadata json files, among these METADATA_CONFIG_FILE and OPENID_CONFIG_FILE can be annotated with